alkhe/fluxette/README.md

 const update = value => ({ type: UPDATE, value });
 ```

-Now we'll need a Reducer to manage our state.
+We'll also need a Reducer to manage our state.

 ```js
 import Flux, { Reducer } from 'fluxette';